 BFGoodrich is not a car brand, but they are very important to cars!
 The business created Awesomecross, an interactive drag race where the course responds to performance data that is generated by the tires (g-Force Sport COMP-2) and the moods and thoughts of the drivers.
 Viewers can follow a featured driver and get even deeper into the experience by accessing hidden material.

-Of course, some of these are no longer running and others haven’t been updated much, but they should still give you some good ideas of the possibilities for your own company.
+Of course, some of these are no longer running, and others haven’t been updated much, but they should still give you some good ideas about the possibilities for your own company.
 So good luck and have fun with your advertising!

 Author-Bio: Shan S. is a writer at RpmRush, a place for car enthusiasts, including automotive engineers, car designers and automotive journalists who talk everything about cars.

 Social Media Marketing 2018, PPC on 10+ Platforms.Learn how to market via Twitter, Pinterest, Instagram, YouTube, Facebook, Google and more advertising platforms!
 This must have course has a 4.7 rating out of 1,226 ratings with more than 12 thousand students enrolled.